zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 209] (#msdiv209) {#msdiv209 .ref .msdiv} (16 - 20)

 [APZ 209.1] (#apz209 .1) {#apz209 .1 .ref .apz} "Then the other will say.
-“There is a king soil in Locya”, “then” is the matching of verses.
+"There is a king soil in Locya", "then" is the matching of verses.
 Adding verses to do.
 Filling the verses is to equalize the letters.
 Ease of word telling is to match respectively And this is the aftermath.

-“Rajas soil is the image king, the sound king, the odor king, the taste king and the touch king”.
+"Rajas soil is the image king, the sound king, the odor king, the taste king and the touch king".

 'Lust is a king; (i) It does not say that the renu is the king is this other name for the lust.
 In the house of Buddha Radun, who dismantled the king of the Discreet and made the Kings of Kelce.
 Weseth.
-“The brains are a king. (here (i) the brains are the difference) The locality is the hell Institutions of the relics of the mass of the divine of the world of the world of the world of the world of the world.
+"The brains are a king. (here (i) the brains are the difference) The locality is the hell Institutions of the relics of the mass of the divine of the world of the world of the world of the world of the world.
 TECHING

 [APZ 209.2] (#apz209 .2) {#apz209 .2 .ref .apz} "Some images in remembrance of Ragaderen
-Someone's images of the Ragaya, if he is to be impoverished” The sounds are of the ragah, the odor of the ragaya, the touch ragaya.
+Someone's images of the Ragaya, if he is to be impoverished" The sounds are of the ragah, the odor of the ragaya, the touch ragaya.
 Remembrance There is a reminder that a certain mindfulness is repeated, according to which there is a reminder, Feeling reminders, reminders of a feeling of remembrance, reminders of a feeling of remembrance No Indication, Weekend, Week, Week of Respond, Week of Sambojee Ekhana road says this unconscious.
 This was mindful, Correctly, came, aroused.
 It says that it is very remembrance.
-“In remembrance of any images of the Ragadeen” is in remembrance Any images of the person in ragayaya, sound ragayaya, odor ragayagaya and ragayaya To discipline in touch ragagaya, to emit, to emitExcess in order Hikmennah.
+"In remembrance of any images of the Ragadeen" is in remembrance Any images of the person in ragayaya, sound ragayaya, odor ragayagaya and ragayaya To discipline in touch ragagaya, to emit, to emitExcess in order Hikmennah.
 There is also hyperemotional.
 The high signal is also known.
 The precepts